RaiyanRizwan/AdventofCode2022/README.md

 # Advent of Code 2022
-Solution ranking (1-20, in order of cleanest --> it works):
+Solution ranking (1-20, in order of cleanest/fastest --> it works):
 1. challenge 4
 2. challenge 1
 3. challenge 3